Ask a Professor: The Fight for Full Practice Authority in Illinois

 “I work for a clinic in the Chicagoland area that treats very specific conditions,” Dr. Koklys says.
 “Under my collaborative practice agreement, there are restrictions on the medications I can utilize for patients.
 For example, I cannot provide my patients with certain controlled migraine medications.
 So if I determine a diagnosis of migraine during the course of a visit and they would benefit from one of these controlled medications, I have to charge them for my visit, then send them to another provider, where they would likely be charged for a secondary visit.
 This is a barrier for both patients and providers.”

-In major metropolitan areas, supervisory requirements and collaborative agreements can be a significant nuisance.
+Supervisory requirements and collaborative agreements can be a significant nuisance in major metropolitan areas.
 In rural areas, they become a major problem.
 Illinois is home to some 76,000 farms that cover over 28 million acres and comprise nearly 80 percent of the state’s total land area.
 Data shows that NPs are far more likely than physicians to practice in rural areas.
 NPs providing care in these rural areas may be the closest healthcare provider within reachable distance for some patients; making them dependent upon the approval of a distant physician makes a hard job harder and sometimes impossible.

 Moving Toward NP Full Practice Authority in Illinois